How and Why Educators are Including Video Assignments in their Courses

 The Open Thinking blog has a good set of ideas for educators wanting to start using video assignments.
 And here’s a simple example of one from a Cognitive Psychology class:

-Teachers face another learning curve as they try to provide effective feedback that students really learn from.
-One problem is that the videos usually sit outside their online learning platform or the feedback is given as a separate text commentary, just like students get on the papers they hand in.
+Teachers face another learning curve as they try to provide effective feedback helps students really learn and do better work next time.
+One problem is that the videos usually sit outside a school's online learning platform or the feedback is given as a separate text commentary, just like students get on the papers they hand in.
 The technology is just starting to catch up to what educators are doing — platforms like WeVu.video give students and teachers a place to share video without making it public, get peer feedback if desired, and get all the feedback on the timeline of the video, just like we’ve always done with comments in the margins of what we write.
+The videos can then be made public, without the comments, when they're done.

 Video assignments are increasingly common and pedagogically powerful, but they need preparation and technology to succeed.